jdan/thatjdanisso.cool/articles/2015-08-10-reenergizing-my-love-for-web-development.md

 Interestingly enough, tota11y was posted again (by someone else) to Hacker News a few weeks later, making its way to the top on a Monday morning and staying there until late in the evening.

-It's incredibly energizing to see so many folks talking about accessibility, many of whom were in the same boat as I was - web developers who knew it was a *thing* but weren't sure how to approach the problem.
+It was incredibly energizing to see so many folks talking about accessibility, many of whom were in the same boat as I was - web developers who knew it was a *thing* but weren't sure how to approach the problem.
 But among those web developers were many who knew *a lot* about accessibility.
 They spread the word, offered advice, and provided tons of motivating feedback.

 I learned a lot more from them as I went along, the most important lesson being that **everyone in this space is *so friggin' nice*.
 Like, seriously, *so nice*.** A bunch of approachable folks, eager to answer any question you throw at them.
 In my (admittedly short few) years in software, I've never come across a community as kind and welcoming.